JereKuusela/valheim-upgrade_world/README.md

 - Prevent double ZNet view: Some bugged objects keep duplicating and corrupting the save.
 This prevents that from happening which allows removing these objects.
 - Automatic start: Starts commands automatically without having to use the start command.
 This allows using the commands more easily but can lead to more mistakes.
 - Operations per update: How many zones are destroyed per Unity update.
 Can be useful if destroying large parts of a world, but recommended to keep it as it is.
+- Root users: SteamIds that are allowed to execute commands (-1 for the dedicated server).
+If not set, all admins can use the commands.
 - Show map coordinates: If true, shows coordinates and distance on the big map.
 - Show minimap coordinates: If true, shows coordinates on the minimap.
-- Root users: SteamIds that are allowed to execute commands (-1 for the dedicated server).
-If not set, all admins can use the commands.
+- Operation delay: Milliseconds between each command.
+Prevents lots of small operations overloading the dedicated server.
 - World size: Max radius for operations (if using a mod to change the world size or need to affect areas outside the play area).

-Examples:
-- Setting "300,500,500,0|1000,2000,500,0" to custom points would protect areas at coordinates 300,500 and 1000,2000 within 500 meters.
-- Setting "300,500,0,100" to custom points would only operate near coordinates 300,500 witin 100 meters.

 # How it works